Skip to main content

 NACEPT

-EPA established NACEPT in 1988 to provide independent advice to the EPA Administrator on a broad range of environmental policy, technology and management issues.
-NACEPT was a federal advisory committee chartered under the Federal Advisory Committee Act (FACA).
-EPA recognized that a vast array of environmental policy expertise exists outside the Agency in the public, private and non-profit sectors.
-NACEPT helped EPA access the knowledge, expertise, and experience that would otherwise be unavailable to the Agency.
-NACEPT provided a cost-effective and flexible forum that ccould quickly respond to continually evolving policy challenges.
+The EPA established NACEPT in 1988 to provide independent advice to the EPA Administrator on a broad range of environmental policy, technology and management issues.
+NACEPT was a federal advisory committee chartered under the Federal Advisory Committee Act.
+The EPA recognized that a vast array of environmental policy expertise exists outside the agency in the public, private and non-profit sectors.
+NACEPT helped the EPA access the knowledge, expertise and experience that would otherwise be unavailable to the agency.
+NACEPT provided a cost-effective and flexible forum that could quickly respond to continually evolving policy challenges.
 The Assumable Waters Subcommittee was one of several subcommittees established under NACEPT.
 Here are the reports and recommendations provided by NACEPT.

 Purpose of the Assumable Waters Subcommittee

-In response to the request for clarity, EPA established the Assumable Waters Subcommittee to provide advice and recommendations to NACEPT on how the EPA can best clarify which waters a state or tribe assumes permitting responsibility for under an approved Clean Water Act (CWA) Section 404 Program.
+In response to the request for clarity, the EPA established the Assumable Waters Subcommittee to provide advice and recommendations to NACEPT on how the EPA can best clarify which waters a Tribe or state assumes permitting responsibility for under an approved CWA Section 404 Program.

 Subcommittee Background and Proceedings